-Alternatively, a person can purchase the monthly plan and pay $6.99 per month.
-While this plan does not come with a basal thermometer, people can buy one from the company for $10.
+Alternatively, a person can purchase the monthly plan and pay $9.99 per month.
+While this plan does not come with a basal thermometer, people can buy one at an additional cost.

 The Natural Cycles app also features a free demo mode.

 An individual can also purchase their Natural Cycles subscription using their Family Savings Account (FSA) and Health Savings Account (HSA).
 To do this, people can use a receipt from Natural Cycles to get a reimbursement.
 Alternatively, they can purchase the app using their FSA or HSA credit card directly here.